aasiyahf/c-programs/README.md

 # C Programs
-Here are some examples of work which I have completed primarily using Java.
+Here are some examples of work which I have completed primarily using C language.